JPMorgan Chase & Co. Analysts Give Intel (NASDAQ:INTC) a $64.00 Price Target

-JPMorgan Chase & Co. set a $64.00 target price on Intel (NASDAQ:INTC) in a research report sent to investors on Thursday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a $64.00 price target on Intel (NASDAQ:INTC) in a report issued on Thursday, Borsen Zeitung reports.

-Other equities analysts have also recently issued research reports about the company.
-Mizuho cut their price objective on Intel from $55.00 to $53.00 and set a neutral rating on the stock in a report on Thursday.
-Wedbush cut their price objective on Intel from $50.00 to $45.00 and set an underperform rating on the stock in a report on Friday, October 22nd.
-Rosenblatt Securities reiterated a sell rating on shares of Intel in a report on Friday, October 22nd.
-Northland Securities upgraded Intel from a market perform rating to an outperform rating and set a $62.00 target price on the stock in a research note on Wednesday, January 5th.
-Finally, Sanford C. Bernstein set a $40.00 target price on Intel in a research note on Tuesday, January 11th.
-Ten analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and nine have assigned a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $56.31.
+Several other brokerages also recently weighed in on INTC.
+Credit Suisse Group reduced their target price on Intel from $80.00 to $70.00 and set an outperform rating for the company in a research note on Thursday.
+Citigroup reduced their target price on Intel from $58.00 to $55.00 and set a neutral rating for the company in a research note on Thursday.
+UBS Group reduced their target price on Intel from $58.00 to $53.00 and set a neutral rating for the company in a research note on Thursday.
+Deutsche Bank Aktiengesellschaft reduced their target price on Intel from $58.00 to $55.00 and set a hold rating for the company in a research note on Friday, October 22nd.
+Finally, The Goldman Sachs Group set a $44.00 target price on Intel in a research note on Thursday.
+Ten research analysts have rated the stock with a sell rating, fourteen have given a hold rating and nine have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has an average rating of Hold and an average price target of $56.31.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, March 1st.
-Investors of record on Monday, February 7th will be issued a dividend of $0.365 per share.
-The ex-dividend date is Friday, February 4th.
-This is a positive change from Intel’s previous quarterly dividend of $0.35.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 1st.
+Stockholders of record on Monday, February 7th will be issued a dividend of $0.365 per share.
+The ex-dividend date of this dividend is Friday, February 4th.
+This is a boost from Intel’s previous quarterly dividend of $0.35.
 This represents a $1.46 dividend on an annualized basis and a dividend yield of 3.06%.
-Intel’s payout ratio is presently 26.99%.
+Intel’s dividend payout ratio is currently 26.99%.

-In related news, EVP Gregory M. Bryant sold 1,417 shares of the business’s stock in a transaction that occurred on Friday, December 3rd.
+In other news, EVP Gregory M. Bryant sold 1,417 shares of the stock in a transaction on Friday, December 3rd.
 The stock was sold at an average price of $49.69, for a total transaction of $70,410.73.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-0.02% of the stock is currently owned by insiders.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Corporate insiders own 0.02% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Achmea Investment Management B.V. grew its holdings in Intel by 0.8% in the 3rd quarter.
-Achmea Investment Management B.V. now owns 345,126 shares of the chip maker’s stock valued at $18,388,000 after buying an additional 2,862 shares in the last quarter.
-CHICAGO TRUST Co NA grew its holdings in Intel by 0.3% in the 3rd quarter.
-CHICAGO TRUST Co NA now owns 75,736 shares of the chip maker’s stock valued at $4,035,000 after buying an additional 212 shares in the last quarter.
-Greenwood Capital Associates LLC grew its holdings in Intel by 20.0% in the 3rd quarter.
-Greenwood Capital Associates LLC now owns 137,733 shares of the chip maker’s stock valued at $7,339,000 after buying an additional 22,975 shares in the last quarter.
-Essex Financial Services Inc. grew its holdings in Intel by 12.7% in the 3rd quarter.
-Essex Financial Services Inc. now owns 55,520 shares of the chip maker’s stock valued at $2,958,000 after buying an additional 6,253 shares in the last quarter.
-Finally, Generation Investment Management LLP grew its holdings in Intel by 75.1% in the 3rd quarter.
-Generation Investment Management LLP now owns 12,392,297 shares of the chip maker’s stock valued at $660,262,000 after buying an additional 5,313,431 shares in the last quarter.
-61.94% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Orion Capital Management LLC purchased a new position in shares of Intel during the 3rd quarter worth $27,000.
+Strategic Asset Management LLC acquired a new position in Intel during the 3rd quarter worth about $28,000.
+Tower View Investment Management & Research LLC lifted its stake in Intel by 200.0% during the 3rd quarter.
+Tower View Investment Management & Research LLC now owns 600 shares of the chip maker’s stock worth $32,000 after acquiring an additional 400 shares in the last quarter.
+Farmers & Merchants Trust Co of Chambersburg PA lifted its stake in Intel by 64.0% during the 4th quarter.
+Farmers & Merchants Trust Co of Chambersburg PA now owns 656 shares of the chip maker’s stock worth $34,000 after acquiring an additional 256 shares in the last quarter.
+Finally, Level Financial Advisors Inc. acquired a new position in Intel during the 4th quarter worth about $45,000.
+Institutional investors and hedge funds own 61.94% of the company’s stock.

 About Intel